la2050/challenge/_2021/learn/turnaround-arts-california.md

   leadership.
 3. School culture and climate is improved and embraces an equity and growth mindset, supports risk-taking, collaboration, and empathy, and honors student voice and agency.
 4. Family and community members are engaged as participants, advocates, volunteers, and equitable partners in learning.
 We also see improvements in English Language Arts and math proficiency, as well as a decrease in suspension and chronic absenteeism rates.
 We are currently exploring and piloting the measurement of more student-centered impacts.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '1550' Describe how Los Angeles County will be different if your work is successful.: >- TACA’s innovative approach leverages a collaborative model for expanded impact.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '1550' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '15000' Describe how Los Angeles County will be different if your work is successful.: >- TACA’s innovative approach leverages a collaborative model for expanded impact.
 Through our partnerships with arts and education organizations in LA County we are supporting and complementing their work while also bringing together a diverse set of expertise to provide holistic solutions to the complex and interwoven social issues impacting the school communities along the LA River.
 In communities that have historically been denied access to resources and who have faced trauma, the arts are an effective tool to build connections across teachers and students from different backgrounds, and create an equitable and inclusive environment where students feel seen,